CRISPR gene editing: Gene drive

 Gene drives may provide a powerful tool to restore balance of ecosystems by eliminating invasive species.
 Concerns regarding efficacy, unintended consequences in the target species as well as non-target species have been raised particularly in the potential for accidental release from laboratories into the wild.
 Scientists have proposed several safeguards for ensuring the containment of experimental gene drives including molecular, reproductive, and ecological.
 Many recommend that immunization and reversal drives be developed in tandem with gene drives in order to overwrite their effects if necessary.
 There remains consensus that long-term effects must be studied more thoroughly particularly in the potential for ecological disruption that cannot be corrected with reversal drives.

 In vitro genetic depletion

 Unenriched sequencing libraries often have abundant undesired sequences.
 Cas9 can specifically deplete the undesired sequences with double strand breakage with up to 99% efficiency and without significant off-target effects as seen with restriction enzymes.
 Treatment with Cas9 can deplete abundant rRNA while increasing pathogen sensitivity in RNA-seq libraries.

 CRISPR-directed integrases

 Combination of CRISPR-Cas9 with integrases enabled a technique for large edits without problematic double-stranded breaks, as demonstrated with PASTE in 2022.
 The researchers reported it could be used to deliver genes as long as 36,000 DNA base pairs to several types of human cells and thereby potentially for treating diseases caused by a large number of mutations.

+Base editing

+There are two types of base editors: